ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 #### What does it mean to pass variables by reference?

-Is when we are not passing the actual value of the variable for declaring a new variable or using it as an argument, but a reference of where the value is really located, causing that any future modifications to the new declared variable or argument will change the original variable data even if it's inside of a function or code block.
-This happen usually with objects and arrays.
+Is when we are not passing the actual value of the variable for declaring a new variable or using it as an argument, but a reference of where the value is really located, causing that any future modifications to the new declared variable or argument will change the original variable data, even if it's inside of a function or a code block.
+This often happens with objects and arrays.

 ```javascript
 const post = {